Midgard, le monde des Hommes dans la mythologie nordique

 50,00€

-collier thor fenrir
+thor fenrir necklace

-• Vanaheim (Old Norse Vanaheimr) which is known as "the home of the Vanir".
+• Vanaheim (Old Norse Vanaheimr) which is known as "the home of the Vanir."

-The second level realms:
+The second-level realms:

 • Midgard (Old Norse Miðgarðr) is the realm of humans (garden/middle earth).